antkiewiczk/wepublish-task/README.md

 dimensions and later allow the user to "draw" a shape on the same board.
 Supported shapes: rectangle and line.
 The user can also "fill" the space similarily as the bucket fill tool in ms paint.

+This project is written in javascript with typescript, utilizing node.js.

 The project was bootstrapped from [this boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) to speed up setting up the environment as well as typescript, eslint, jest and prettier support.